 - Preheat oven to 375 degrees Fahrenheit.

 - Line a baking sheet with parchment paper.
-Place blueberries onto the prepared baking sheet and bake for 15 minutes.
+Place blueberries onto the prepared baking sheet and bake for 15 minutes or until they're softened and starting to get a little jammy.
 Carefully remove and set aside.

 - Place goat cheese, salt, black pepper and lemon juice into a small food processor.
 Process until combined and creamy.